TeamMETISSE/METISSE/docs/source/usage_standalone.md

   !OUTPUT CONTROLS

-    ! 'write_track_to_file' generates a SSE-style output file ! only at the END of the evolution
+    ! 'write_track_to_file' generates an SSE-style output file ! only at the END of the evolution

     write_track_to_file = .true.